JujaLabs/docs/architecture/teams_slackbot/readme.md

 ## Rules of response to slack chat.
 User must receive the response from slackbot in case of successful command execution or error.
 Slack chat has 3000 ms time out for response.
-That's why Slackbot sends two responces to Slack: Instant and Delayed.
+That's why Slackbot sends two responses to Slack: Instant and Delayed.
 All responses must contain HTTP 200 "OK" status code.
 All additional information must be in text line.

 Read more  about [slash commands](https://api.slack.com/slash-commands)